5T33Z0/OC-Little-Translated/02_Disabling_Devices/Disabling_PCI_Devices/README.md

 ## Caution

 - If there are multiple **child devices** to a **parent device**, please **use this method with caution**.
-- When using it, replace `RP01` in the example with the name of the **parent** to which the disabled device belongs, as in the example.
+- When using the SSDT, replace `RP01` in the example with the name of the **parent** device to which the disabled child device belongs to, as shown in the example.
-- If the disabled device already includes the `_STA` method, ignore the *possible start* to *possible end* content, refer to the comments of the example.
+- If the disabled device already includes the `_STA` method, ignore the content between the *possible start* to *possible end* markers of the example.
-- This method does not disconnect the device from the PCI Bus.
+- This method does not release the device from the PCI Bus.